arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * printf("%u",A); -> 500 which is the base address of array 'A'.

-* printf("%u",&A); -> gives address of the constant pointer 'A' which is different from the base address of array 'A'.
+* printf("%u",&A); -> **Gives address of the constant pointer 'A' which is different from the base address of array 'A'**.

 * A[0] -> *(500 + 0)

 > Both are the same thing.

-> Printing 'A' gives you the base address of the Array. *'&A' gives you the address of the constant pointer which is A*.
+> Printing 'A' gives you the base address of the Array. **'&A' gives you the address of the constant pointer which is A**.
-> Which means the array name and the constant pointer name are the same.
+> **Which means the array name and the constant pointer name are the same**.
 'A' here is the name of the array and the name of the constant pointer is 'A' as well.

 * int x=6;
 * int *p=&x;